RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 1.md

 D. Hashing database fields
 Answer: D.

-Not all programs (or organizations) will require database access, or even use databases, and hashing is not a common requirement.
+**Not all programs (or organizations) will require database access, or even use databases, and hashing is not a common requirement**.
 All the other functions are expected in the majority of cloud operations.

-### Question # 13 - In a platform as a service (PaaS) model, who should most likely be responsible for the security of the applications in the production.   environment?
+### [important] Question # 13 - In a platform as a service (PaaS) model, who should most likely be responsible for the security of the applications in the production.   environment?
 A. Cloud customer.
 B. Cloud provider.
 C. Regulator.